minibolt-guide/minibolt/guide/bonus/lightning/ride-the-lightning.md

 * Save and exit

-* Exit "rtl" user session to return to "admin" user session
+* Exit "rtl" user session to return to the "admin" user session

   ```sh
   $ exit